Table of Contents

-Conclusion: Winner is Postman
+Conclusion: The winner is Postman

 Postman takes the testing category.
 Being able to set up automated tests in the cloud and locally can give users peace of mind during development.

-Conclusion: Winner is Postman
+Conclusion: The winner is Postman

 By total numbers, Postman and Insomnia win the competition for the diversity of platforms.
 Finally, in the last section, we are going to break down the services by price.

-Below are the prices for the three services based on plans offered.
+Below are the prices for the three services based on the plans offered.
 Postman and Insomnia both offer a free tier.
 However, if you plan to be sticking with API development and design, the flat-fee option in Paw will be more advantageous in the long run.